Naitsirc98/Beryl/README.md

 ## Introduction

 Beryl is a framework purely written in Java to develop high performance graphics applications.
-The main purpose of this project is to demonstrate the potential of the Java platform in making this kind of applications.

-I have designed Beryl to run 3D desktop games and simulations, focusing on readability and performance, taking advantage of new hardware capabilities.
+It is designed to run 3D desktop games and simulations, but maybe I add mobile and web support in the future.

+I have been learning a lot of things about graphics programming during this project, implementing features as I was learning them.
+My main motivations to create Beryl was:

+- The fact that Java has a huge potential to create this kind of programs.
+Despite it is generally slower than C/C++, it can equal their performance or even beat them in some situations.
+Plus, Java is multiplatform and is an easier language to work with, because the programmer does not have to deal with manual memory management, for example.
+- The research of 3D batch-rendering techniques to improve performance.
+- Use concurrency to update scenes and generating rendering commands in multiple threads.
+- Make it easy and straightforward to develop with.
-One of the goals is the future support of multiple graphics APIs, especially [Vulkan](https://www.khronos.org/vulkan/).
+- Design Beryl to support multiple graphics APIs in the future, especially [Vulkan](https://www.khronos.org/vulkan/).

 To achieve this, I worked with modern OpenGL techniques, following the AZDO philosophy ([Approaching Zero Drive Overhead](https://www.slideshare.net/CassEveritt/approaching-zero-driver-overhead)), that is, reducing the driver's work as much as possible, while putting much more responsibility on the application code.
 In other words, using OpenGL like Vulkan.

+Beryl uses [LWJGL3](https://www.lwjgl.org) as its backend, a great library that offers Java bindings to C libraries (like OpenGL, GLFW or Vulkan) and allows easy off-heap memory management.

 ## Features